rgriff23/rgriff23.github.io/_posts/2017-05-23-mosquito-community-ecology-in-vegan.md

 *For more information on species diversity indices, the `vegan` documentation is great and will point you toward any more specific literature you might want to look at.
 Try `?diversity` and `?rarefy`.*

-*For more information on ordination methods, the `vegan` package provides a simple introduction in this [vignette](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwjMjZqX6sXTAhVKQyYKHZ4rC34QFggnMAA&url=https%3A%2F%2Fcran.r-project.org%2Fweb%2Fpackages%2Fvegan%2Fvignettes%2Fintro-vegan.pdf&usg=AFQjCNHp03BO8RXf4FdIuhAZbD_q0cLk6w&sig2=cKxb2fsAOL4Zkurcf6-68g), and the package author provides a more thorough introduction in this [tutorial](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&ved=0ahUKEwjMjZqX6sXTAhVKQyYKHZ4rC34QFgg-MAI&url=http%3A%2F%2Fcc.oulu.fi%2F~jarioksa%2Fopetus%2Fmetodi%2Fvegantutor.pdf&usg=AFQjCNHsvyIZ380_KPgiGMqah_gA5V2jLQ&sig2=POfHX13ym8lEOQhLWZtmDg).*
+*For more information on ordination methods, the `vegan` package provides a simple introduction in this [vignette](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwjMjZqX6sXTAhVKQyYKHZ4rC34QFggnMAA&url=https%3A%2F%2Fcran.r-project.org%2Fweb%2Fpackages%2Fvegan%2Fvignettes%2Fintro-vegan.pdf&usg=AFQjCNHp03BO8RXf4FdIuhAZbD_q0cLk6w&sig2=cKxb2fsAOL4Zkurcf6-68g), and the package author provides a more thorough introduction in this [tutorial](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&ved=0ahUKEwjMjZqX6sXTAhVKQyYKHZ4rC34QFgg-MAI&url=http%3A%2F%2Fcc.oulu.fi%2F~jarioksa%2Fopetus%2Fmetodi%2Fvegantutor.pdf&usg=AFQjCNHsvyIZ380_KPgiGMqah_gA5V2jLQ&sig2=POfHX13ym8lEOQhLWZtmDg).
+A good tutorial for customizing the appearance of `vegan` ordination plots can be found [here](http://www.fromthebottomoftheheap.net/2012/04/11/customising-vegans-ordination-plots/)*

 *R code from our published [paper](/assets/pdfs/Reiskind_etal_2016.pdf) is available on [GitHub](https://github.com/rgriff23/Mosquito_ecology).